 You see, it’s the bread crumbs that usually make meatballs tender – without them you can end up with a dense, chewy mouthful that more resembles a rubber hockey puck than an authentic italian meatball.
 I know because I’ve tried.
 So what’s a meatball loving low carber to do????

-In fact they are so good that you won’t even miss the pasta and garlic bread.
+In fact these keto Italian Meatballs are so good that you won’t even miss the pasta and garlic bread.
 Ok that might be pushing it (read: a total lie), but they are really good, I promise!
 Especially when you bathe them in marinara sauce and mozzarella cheese!!!
 Oh yeah.
 Totally nom-worthy!

 The nice thing is, these low carb Italian meatballs are delicious plain as well, so they make a great finger-friendly lunch on the go.
 I like to make a bunch and freeze them in bags of 3 – 5 meatballs.
 If I know I’m going to be out, I can grab a bag out of the freezer and toss it into my purse or cooler bag.
 A couple of hours later they are thawed, and I can just reach in and eat them, even if I’m driving in my car.

 It’s a great alternative to the drive thru, and minimizes your chances of grabbing something that will wreak havoc on your diet or digestive system simply because you’re starving and desperate.